 - Energy access: Increasing access to affordable, reliable energy for people experiencing poverty and encouraging shifts in energy systems towards cleaner sources

 To speed up the path from research to policy action, K-CAI will prioritize evaluations that use administrative and remote sensing data to generate results more quickly and collaborations with policy partners that can scale effective solutions.

 K-CAI’s Fall 2021 RFP for both research and scaling projects is currently closed.
 We will launch our fourth RFP in Spring 2022.

 For research and scaling projects facing a significant external time constraint or a time limited policy window, K-CAI can also accept off-cycle applications for up to $75,000 on a rolling basis.
 Interested applicants should email [email protected].

 J-PAL initiatives, including K-CAI, are transitioning to using an online portal for all proposal submissions, proposal reviews, invoice submissions, and grantee reporting.
 To apply to future K-CAI RFPs or for off-cycle funding, you will first need to register via our online portal.
 Please navigate to the portal and follow the instructions to complete your registration.

 Full and Pilot Application Template

-Travel/Proposal Development Application Template
+Travel and Proposal Development Application Template

 Scaling Application Template